 The federal regulations fundamentally emphasize one simple principle: truck drivers must keep their eyes on the road, not on their smartphones.
 This straightforward rule has the potential to significantly reduce truck accidents nationwide.

 Unfortunately, many truck drivers believe they won’t be caught violating these regulations and continue to disregard them.
-Often, cell phone use is only discovered after a serious crash has already occurred during the investigation process.
+Often, cell phone use is discovered only after a serious crash has occurred during the investigation.

 America’s economy depends on the safe and efficient transportation of goods across our highways.
 This vital function can and must be accomplished without truck drivers compromising safety by diverting their attention to smartphones while driving.